 Organizations should apply only when there is a well-defined plan, other funders have been identified and organizational leadership/management is stable.

 What are the size, duration and frequency of grant awards?

 There is no minimum or maximum grant size.
 The amount an applicant receives is based on a number of factors including the magnitude of the project, the level of the Foundation’s interest and other considerations.
-The Board will only consider multi-year funding for capital campaigns.
 Please note that it is the Foundation’s policy not to provide multiple grants to the same organization within a single fiscal year.
 While this policy includes capital and operating grants, the Board may be willing to consider both on an exceptions basis, taking into account factors including overall impact and total combined funding.

 How much should we ask for?

 Typically, the Foundation does not like to be the largest or single donor to an organization or program.
 Our Board has also stated that the Foundation’s support for a given organization should not exceed 10% of that organization’s total contributed revenue (as reported on its most recent 990).
 This is to prevent unhealthy dependency on the Foundation’s support.
 There are exceptions to this guideline, but these are rare.

 May we ask for a larger grant because we are in a capital campaign?

 Decisions regarding grant award amounts are based on the merits of individual projects.

 Are “naming opportunities” attractive to the Foundation?